strvcom/ios-version-icon/README.md

 $ gem install cocoapods
 ```

-To integrate DeallocTests into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate VersionIcon into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'VersionIcon', :git=>'https://github.com/DanielCech/VersionIcon.git', :tag => 'v1.0.0'